 According to a recent paper by Diana Salazar,

-“the first step utilizing a framework is to determine what industry-specific compliance requirements apply to the business.
+“the first step using a framework is to determine what industry-specific compliance requirements apply to the business.
 Cross-reference tables are available for overlapping security controls to meet compliance requirements across the multiple frameworks that apply to an organization.
 Implementing a comprehensive framework prevents an adverse impact on the organization by enabling resilience and improved defenses.

 Here is a list of major computer and information security frameworks I’ve put together from a variety of sources: